 Become a positive influence or mentor to others.
-Teaching others how to recognize discrimination or prejudice, or how to empower others is a valuable and useful tool for the 21st century.
-Education and awareness foster change and growth.
+Teaching others how to recognize discrimination or prejudice or empower others is a valuable and useful tool for the 21st century; education and awareness foster change and growth.

 Support the Cause

-If you’re a minority, knowing your own worth, and standing up for yourself can influence those around you.
-For those who treat you unfairly, standing up to them educates them on how not to treat you—and others.
-For your peers, they learn what behaviors should and shouldn’t be tolerated.
+If you're a minority, knowing your worth and standing up for yourself can influence those around you.
+For those who mistreat you, standing up to them educates the offender on how not to treat you—and others.
+For your peers, they learn what behaviors should and shouldn't be tolerated.

 Sometimes the best way to empower someone is to show them your appreciation just for their mere existence.
 Show them through verbal and physical affirmations.
 Or go one step further and figure out their love language so you can show them in a way that they'll really respond to.
 This builds on most of the other points I've mentioned above.

 The Top 10 Gender Equality and Empowerment Foundations in 2022

 In 2022, compassion and empathy are trending hard.
 Generation Z is leading the way for a more inclusive and equitable society.
 There are many foundations you can support that focus on empowering others, so here are just a few.

 In 2002 Robert and Clarence Efroymson founded Moriah, a fusion of their separate foundations.
 Their respective foundations supported human and civil rights both in the United States and Israel.
 Moriah now supports women's rights and reproductive health and conservation and environmental issues.

 - Civil Rights and social justice in Israel and Ethiopian communities